basharatali122/devTinder/homework.md

--Add PI level validations on patch request and signup post api -Data Sanitizing - Add API Validation for each field
+-Add PI level validations on patch request and signup post api -Data Sanitizing - Add API Validation for each field -intall validator
+-Explore validator library function and use validator function for email, password, and photoUrl -never trust on req.body